explodinglabs/jsonrpcserver/doc/index.rst

     except SQLAlchemyError as e:
         raise ServerError(str(e))

-The library will take care of it:
+The library will take care of it, returning:

 .. code-block:: javascript